• Skip to content

 For example, file audits should be part of the human resource departmental goals, which can be incorporated into an employee’s annual goals.

-Incorporate the HR Audits into a performance management process so you can ensure that the time and focus is paid to this critical area.
+Incorporate the HR Audits into a performance management process so you can ensure that the time and focus are paid to this critical area.

 How often do you audit your HR function?